MistyKnives/Kick4J/README.md

 # Kick4J

 # WIP NEW UPDATE.
 WILL HAVE A MUCH MORE FUNCTIONAL WAY OF ACCESSING DATA WITH EVENTS AND MUCH MORE.
+https://docs.kick4j.com (New Update) - Will be released soon.
 # Home

 This is a simple and small project aimed at accessing Kick.com's API easily through Java to create projects from it.